cultural-impact-of-warfare

 Bronze Age Naval Battles and Tactics

-The Mycenaean fleet played a crucial role in the Trojan War cycle, as described in Homer’s Iliad.
+The Mycenaean fleet played a central role in the Trojan War cycle, as described in Homer's Iliad.
 While largely mythological, the epic reflects a historical reality: Greek forces used ships to raid coastal cities.
 The typical ship of this period carried about 50 rowers and a dozen warriors, who would beach the vessel and fight on land.
 Naval combat itself remained a secondary aspect of warfare until the Iron Age.
+The absence of dedicated naval bases and the reliance on seasonal winds meant that fleets could not maintain constant pressure on enemies.
+Despite these limitations, Bronze Age navies established the principle that control of the sea was a strategic asset worth fighting for.

 The Transition: Collapse and Renewal